chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - Pull it further to **concept based**

-      - Those keywords to be a concept, u need a knowledge beyond/ behind, which comes from knowledge source. (wikidata, google)
+      - Those keywords to be a concept, you need a knowledge beyond/ behind, which comes from knowledge source. (wikidata, google)

-      - Have external knowledge graph, you mark that word or phrase and map it to a concept; u have a lot around that concept gives richness around that word
+      - Have external knowledge graph, you mark that word or phrase and map it to a concept; you have a lot around that concept gives richness around that word

       - It gives richness.
-So next time u read about oil crisis u can approximate and pull another news coz u know that user is interested
+So next time you read about oil crisis you can approximate and pull another news coz you know that user is interested

-  - Concept level is more powerful in reasoning hence adaptation– if I have concept and relationship u can jump from to another
+  - Concept level is more powerful in reasoning hence adaptation– if I have concept and relationship you can jump from to another

   - Can stay in keyword and look for **synonyms**, and could be integrated within that business